Stay safe by being aware of dangerous zones – prevent an incident by sharing with others, and use data and knowledge to take action!

 - Prevention: these entries spot high-crime areas where vigilance should be increased

-- Action: strategies towards change, for decision makers to create policies and regulations as well as strengthen the community through education programmes etc.
+- Action: strategies towards change, for decision-makers to create policies and regulations as well as strengthen the community through education programmes etc.

-bE has 3 different users on the platform, the viewer, the victim and the organization or group who will access the database comprised of user’s data points.
+bE has 3 different users on the platform, the viewer, the victim and the organization or group who will access the database comprised of the user’s data points.

 The user is generally someone part of vulnerable groups; women, children, elderly, LGBT, people with disabilities and those living in low-income communities.